 - Mark Nepo, a poet and spiritual adviser who appeared on one of Oprah’s Super Soul Conversations podcast episodes, describes it as when more than one thing is true.

-- Put even simpler, it has also been described as something that doesn’t seem like it could be true, but it is, indeed, true.
+- Put more simply, a paradox is something that doesn’t seem like it could be true, but it is, indeed, true.

 No matter which definition you subscribe to, it’s safe to say that paradoxes are perplexing and elusive, and that’s also why they tend to stir up so many emotions and disagreements.